hunterwk/hunterwk/README.md

+# Hello,
-Hello my name is Hunter Kantner!
+### my name is Hunter Kantner!

-I am full stack web dev, that really enjoys building react components.
+#### I am full stack web dev, that really enjoys building react components.

-I completed the UCSD full stack web development bootcamp in the fall of 2020 and am looking for full time employment!
+I completed the UCSD full stack web development bootcamp in the fall of 2020 and am looking for full time remote employment!

-Current Projects:
+##### Current Projects:
 1. Corgihunter.com
     * A website that utilizes pet finder's api to find corgi's all over the US that are available for adoption.
 1. hunterwk.dev